 How to build an outbound sales team

-You’re looking to level up your business with a dedicated outbound sales team, but how exactly do you build an outbound sales team?
-To help you get started, below are some considerations you need to make before hiring, training and implementing your outbound sales strategies.
+You want to level up your business with a dedicated outbound sales team, but how exactly do you build an outbound sales team?
+To help you get started, below are some considerations you must make before hiring, training, and implementing your outbound sales strategies.

-Inbound sales reps primarily fill the gap between the sales and marketing team.
+Inbound sales reps primarily fill the gap between the sales and marketing teams.
 On the other hand, outbound sales reps are actively hunting and capturing leads.
-Therefore, it makes sense to keep the two entities separate, mainly because they both have different processes.
+Therefore, keeping the two entities separate makes sense, mainly because they have different processes.
 If forced to work in tandem – you’re essentially just giving your sales reps too much to do, and they will often fail to juggle this workload, meaning that your outbound sales team is not high-functioning and as effective for revenue.

-Now that you understand that inbound and outbound sales teams need to be kept separate, you can begin to hire the necessary specialised roles and structure your team.
+Now that you understand that inbound and outbound sales teams need to be kept separate, you can begin to hire the necessary specialized roles and structure your team.

 Sales Development Rep (SDR)